martinthomson/rfced-model/draft-thomson-rfced-model.md

 This arrangement means that any dependencies the REP might have for tools need to be coordinated via the entity responsible for managing the maintenance of tooling.
-The IETF LLC is ultimately responsible for ensuring that the tools maintenance function has processes for managing the requirements of the REP.
+The IETF LLC is ultimately responsible for ensuring that the tools maintenance function has processes for managing the requirements of the REP.  As with the REP oversight functions, this might also be delegated at the discretion of the IETF LLC.

 If meeting new requirements from the RSOC require new or modified tooling, it is the responsibility of the REP to formulate requests regarding to tools to